The City and Its Uncertain Walls

 The City and Its Uncertain Walls (街とその不確かな壁, Machi to Sono Futashika na Kabe) is a novel written by Japanese writer Haruki Murakami that was released on April 13, 2023.
 Philip Gabriel's English translation was published on November 19, 2024 in Britain and United States.
 The novel shares its title with an earlier short story of the same name, which was published in the September 1980 issue of Bungakukai.

 Background

 Murakami started writing the book in January 2020 while spending all of his time at home during the COVID-19 pandemic, and completed it in December 2022.
-Initially his intention was to rewrite his 1980 short story with the same title to improve it, but the story got expanded to the 672 page novel, with the material from the short story forming its first chapter.
+Initially his intention was to rewrite his 1980 short story with the same title to improve it, but the story got expanded to the 672 page novel, with the material from the short story forming its first part.

 Before its publication, Shinchosha Publishing announced that the plot involves "a story that had long been sealed."
 The publisher also shared a teaser that includes the text: "Must go to the city.
 No matter what happens.
 A locked up 'story' starts to move quietly as if 'old dreams' are woken up and unraveled in a secluded archive."